MAPC/acs2postgres/README.md

     $ python main.py -h

 ## Initial setup
- 1. Download the data from Census website [ACS FTP folders](http://www2.census.gov/).
+ 1. Download the ACS data (1, 3 or 5 year data) from the [ACS FTP folders](http://www2.census.gov/).
 This includes 2 or 3 zips files and an Excel (xls) file.
     Save and unzip the data to a non-network drive.
 Example: C:\Python_ACS_code

 	5 year average ACS Downloads: